-7V48 Greek Language Readings
+7V48 Greek Language Readings 1 to 3 sem. hrs.

-Prerequisite(s): THEO 7346 or 7347 recommended.
+Prerequisite(s): THEO 7346 or 7347 recommended

 Selected reading of passages or a book in the Greek New Testament.
 Course may be repeated when content differs for a maximum of twelve semester hours.